jinghuazhao/Caprion/README.md

 ## 🌐 Local File/Web Browsing

-A local web-style navigation can be set up as follows:
+It can be set up as follows:

 ```bash
 cd /rds/project/rds-zuZwCZMsS0w/Caprion_proteomics/analysis